 Vermont Negligence Laws

-The following chart highlights some of the main provisions of Vermont's negligence laws.
-See Negligence: Background for a general overview.
+The chart below highlights some of the main parts of Vermont's negligence laws.
+See Negligence: Background for a general overview of negligence, as well.

 |Code Section||Tit.
 12 §1036|

 If an accident was partially your fault, you still have a right to compensation for your injuries.
-But if you were 51 percent or more responsible for the accident, your claim can be denied.
+But if you were 51 percent or more responsible for the accident, you are barred from recovering anything at all.
 If you were 50 percent or less responsible and are successful in proving the elements of a claim for negligence ( (that are referenced above), you will be able to recover for your damages.
 However, your damages will be reduced based on your percentage of fault.

 |Contribution Among Tortfeasors||No|